Computer model locks in Chargers vs. Broncos picks, score prediction

 The Denver Broncos will be attempting to secure the No. 1 seed in the AFC when they host the Los Angeles Chargers in Week 18 of the 2025 NFL season.
 The Chargers don't have much to play for beyond seeding in the playoffs, and they're planning on resting Justin Herbert and other key starters as a result.
 If Denver wins this game, the Broncos will secure the top seed and get a bye in the first round of the playoffs.

 Kickoff from Empower Stadium at Mile High is set for 4:25 p.m.
 ET on CBS and Paramount+.
-The Broncos are 12.5-point favorites in the latest Chargers vs. Broncos odds at DraftKings and the total is set at 37.5.
+The Broncos are 14-point favorites in the latest Chargers vs. Broncos odds at DraftKings, and the over/under for total points scored is 37.5.
 Before making any Broncos vs. Chargers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Chargers vs. Broncos on Sunday